Songs and reflections of the heart

 Rejecting God as King

-Dancing in the Kingdom – Table of contents
+Dancing in the Kingdom- Table of Contents

-Part 1 – Shadows of the Kingdom, Chapter 8 – Kings and Kingdoms
+Dancing In the Kingdom – Part 1 – Shadows of the Kingdom – Chapter 8– Kings and kingdoms

-[Bible references: Judges 21:25; 2:10-23; 1 Samuel 8:1-22; Psalm 81:8-16]
+[Bible references: Judges 2:10-23; 21:25; 1 Samuel 8:1-22; Psalm 81:8-16]

 Eventually, Israel figured that they thought they knew what the problem was … that they needed a king … like everyone else.
-When the prophet, Samuel, was old and people became uncomfortable with Samuel’s sons leading the nation (Note: It seemed that Samuel had the same kind of problem with his sons as Eli had with his), the people rebelled against God and asked the prophet Samuel to ask God to give them a king.
+When the prophet, Samuel, was old and people became uncomfortable with Samuel’s sons leading the nation (Note: It seemed that Samuel had the same kind of problem with his sons as Eli had with his sons), the people rebelled against God and asked the prophet Samuel to ask God to give them a king.
 Samuel was troubled because he knew that their diagnosis was wrong.
 Yahweh confirmed that when he told Samuel that the real problem was not that they rejected Samuel, but rather they’ve rejected Yahweh as king.
 Unexpectedly, Yahweh said that he would grant their wish anyway.
 They will get a king (!!!) … like everyone else!!!.
 One of the lessons from this event is that we need to be careful; in our rebellion, God may condemn us to what we want.

 Observe